414Wildebeast/DAS/README.md

 * React.js
 * JSX
 * Semantic UI
+* Node.js

 ##### NPM

-You must have the latest version of NPM installed to run our Web App
+You must have the latest version of Nodejs and NPM installed to run our Web App

 ##### Building DAS

-First you must download the necessary files by cloning the github repo or downloading and extracting it.
+Download the necessary files by cloning the github repo or downloading and extracting it.

 Install the necessary dependencies using NPM